 I sat in a cushioned chair and looked down the block, gazing into the full green tree at the corner, the blue sky above it, that white puffy cloud over there.
-But I was looking through my mind’s photo collection, scanning the whole damn catalog, looking for a particular album labeled “Francie.”
+But I was looking through my mind’s photo collection, scanning the whole damn catalog, looking for a particular album labeled “Francine.”
 Maybe I should look under “Fat.”

 There it was, the visual I was looking for.
 I see my hand holding firmly a calligraphy pen as I gently ink words onto a piece of parchment.
-It’s Christmas and I’m writing a note to go with Francie’s present.
+It’s Christmas and I’m writing a note to go with Francine’s present.
 It was a not-inexpensive bottle of Paris.
 Not something she needed, but something she’d enjoy, and something I enjoyed.
 I did so love that fragrance.
 Why can’t I smell it now?
 Memory delivered taste easily enough, why not aroma?
 Or was I blocking?

 I did not block my memory-sight.
 My hand had written: “Ilsa, We’ll always have Paris” and I signed it “Rick.”
-A tip of the fedora to Francie’s favorite film.
+A tip of the fedora to Francine’s favorite film.
 Then I drew an imagined message to Helen, signed by Paris: “Let’s elope!”
-A third part of my note to Francie was my serious wish for a beautiful Christmas and a romantic pledge of undying love or some such crap, which is exactly why I can’t remember it clearly.
-But I do remember quite clearly the thrill from Francie’s smile when she opened the gift and read the note.
+A third part of my note to Francine was my serious wish for a beautiful Christmas and a romantic pledge of undying love or some such crap, which is exactly why I can’t remember it clearly.
+But I do remember quite clearly the thrill from Francine’s smile when she opened the gift and read the note.
 “Peter, this is the sweetest gift I’ve ever gotten.”

 I peeked over at Jenny to see if she had noticed the smile on my face, but she was busy texting with the world.
 Which was a relief, because I didn’t want to answer about my smile.
 Because I’m too honest.
 And I would have revealed that the upturns in the corners of my mouth were sarcastic.
-Because I remembered quite clearly hearing Francie on the phone just a few days after that Christmas, thanking someone for sending her flowers (her grandmother had died).
-Francie cooed, “That was the sweetest gift I’ve ever gotten.”
+Because I remembered quite clearly hearing Francine on the phone just a few days after that Christmas, thanking someone for sending her flowers (her grandmother had died).
+Francine cooed, “That was the sweetest gift I’ve ever gotten.”

 Oh well, tempus fugit when you’re giving the sweetest gift.

 I leaned into the porch chair and pushed my fist into my left cheek until it rose up and closed my eye.
 I was pushing away some emotion I wasn’t nostalgic for in the least.
-But I stayed with the visual of that Christmas, my last with Francie.
+But I stayed with the visual of that Christmas, my last with Francine.
 The Fat One.
 I peeked at Jenny.
 Still oblivious.

 The Redmonds welcomed me into their luxurious nine-room apartment right on Central Park East politely, as they would any friend of their daughter, despite my outer borough pedigree, the slight trace of an accent and my father’s undisclosed, therefore suspect, position in the world of commerce.
 The fact that he had topped out as a middle manager in a second-rate shipping company would never be discussed, and the mere notion that my mother worked outside the home could never be divulged.

 Yes, oblivious they were and oblivion is where I resided.
-They knew nothing of Francie’s carnal co-habitation social experiment with me, because she would never dare reveal to them that she was commingling her fun with someone the Redmonds would view as on par with the help.
+They knew nothing of Francine’s carnal co-habitation social experiment with me, because she would never dare reveal to them that she was commingling her fun with someone the Redmonds would view as on par with the help.
 Okay, I wasn’t that bad.
 I was gainfully employed, had a college degree and my own apartment (albeit in Greenwich Village, which might as well have been Peoria for folks on the Upper East Side of Manhattan).
-But none of that added up to enough for Francie to clear her throat at dinner and say, “Mommy, Daddy, I just want you to know that Peter and I hold hands sometimes and right now we’re playing footsy under the table.”
+But none of that added up to enough for Francine to clear her throat at dinner and say, “Mommy, Daddy, I just want you to know that Peter and I hold hands sometimes and right now we’re playing footsy under the table.”
 No such luck.
 Instead, I was her “work friend.”
 Something to amuse their daughter, something that posed no threat, therefore something tolerable though not memorable.

 Now that I think of it, she was kind of fat.

 Whatever.
 I didn’t seem to mind then.
 Maybe I was caught up in the attention.
 Maybe I was caught up in the lifestyle – which nearly cost me every dime I was making.
-Maybe I was caught up in the wealth – their wealth, Francie’s wealth.
+Maybe I was caught up in the wealth – their wealth, Francine’s wealth.
 For God’s sake, the Redmonds had a Renoir and a Picasso in their apartment.
-(Francie had a Norman Rockwell, which I thought was just as cool.)
+(Francine had a Norman Rockwell, which I thought was just as cool.)

 The Redmonds had two beach houses in the Hamptons.
 Two.
 Different towns, naturally, and only one was properly on the beach.
 But still, two.
 Could you imagine?
 I couldn’t.
 Because I had never been to the Hamptons until I was there.
-With Francie.
+With Francine.
 My guide, my tutor.
 Me, her ward, her monkey on a stick.

 The first time was in the older house, a cherished near-ancient cottage, just the two of us (how did that happen?).
 But I was the tutor that night, and as we lied in bed in utter darkness, we looked at starlight finding its impossible way through a shingled roof desperate for repair.
 She held me like never before, as I pondered on what I had just accomplished for her, wondering when was the last time, if ever, she’d achieved that exhausted giggle.

 It wasn’t the same at the bigger house, the newer one.
-Family and friends all weekend, and Francie and I in separate rooms, of course.
+Family and friends all weekend, and Francine and I in separate rooms, of course.
 All I seem to recall of that weekend is the silverware drawer in the kitchen.
 It had no plastic tray to divide the flatware into categories, so all the knives and forks and spoons and random utensils were mixed together in one clattering clutter of metal.
 Whenever you opened the drawer, it was an adventure to find what you needed.
 And I don’t think there was a single matching pattern among the lot.
 As if each piece had been stolen from different diners all along the north and south shores of Long Island.
-Francie made a big comic apology, “It’s the only thing my family allows to be disorganized.
+Francine made a big comic apology, “It’s the only thing my family allows to be disorganized.
 But isn’t it fun?”
 Mismatched forks.
 Knives and spoons rubbing against each other indecently.
 And yet, she didn’t think her folks would accept me as a possible son-in-law?

 What was she, a pig?

-On the rare occasion I would venture into a conversation about her maybe coming clean with her parents – “What’s to lose?” – that one-sided plea would be extinguished with a most disappointed look from Francie.
+On the rare occasion I would venture into a conversation about her maybe coming clean with her parents – “What’s to lose?” – that one-sided plea would be extinguished with a most disappointed look from Francine.
 What she didn’t have to say was, “I’d lose everything.”